weecology/forecasting-dynamics-course/syllabus.md

 hands-on experience involving some class activities.
 Completing assigned readings, intellectual engagement with topics, and discussion participation are the main ways students will learn in this class.
 Tuesdays are typically concept discussion days.
-Wednesdays will be a mix of tools or concept discussion.
+Thursdays will be a mix of tools or concept discussion.
 You are expected to come prepared to discuss the assigned papers.